: to deviate from the truth : equivocate

 Did You Know?

 Prevaricate and its synonyms lie and equivocate all refer to playing fast and loose with the truth.
 Lie is the bluntest of the three.
-When you accuse someone of lying, you are saying he or she was intentionally dishonest, no bones about it.
+When you accuse someone of lying, you are saying that person was intentionally dishonest, no bones about it.
 Prevaricate is less accusatory and softens the bluntness of lie, usually implying that someone is evading the truth rather than purposely making false statements.
 Equivocate is similar to prevaricate, but it generally implies that someone is deliberately using words that have more than one meaning as a way to conceal the truth.

 Test Your Vocabulary with M-W Quizzes